 Governance Cockpit

-If you have the Administrator or Editor role, you have access to all workflows (publication, depublication, resubmission) as well as the views Analysis and Roadmap.
+If you have the Administrator or Editor role, you have access to all workflows (publication, depublication, and resubmission) as well as the views Analysis and Roadmap.
 In addition, you can export all workflow tasks, abort workflows, and delegate workflows to other users.

 What information can I get from the Governance Cockpit?